Above: The author with a Spanish officer aboard the ARM Cuauhtémoc of the Mexican Navy in 2012.

 By spring 1961 my father had orders to the 1st Battle Group, 30th Infantry Regiment, 3rd Infantry Division in Schweinfurt, Germany.
 A new adventure was about to begin.

 My father again rented the Manchester house, packed our belongings for a 12th time and traveled to McGuire Air Force Base, New Jersey to board a plane to Rhein-Main Air Base in Frankfurt where we would rendezvous with ground transportation provided by the 1st Battle Group, 30th Infantry to Schweinfurt.
-My father would serve as a staff officer in the battle group for a year.
+My father would serve as a staff officer in the battle group for a year (he was the battle group’s executive office/adjutant).
 There I would among other experiences babysit for then Colonel William E. DePuy, later General, the commander of the 1-30th Infantry.
 The unit was a mechanized infantry formation and there was a tank battalion at Conn Barracks as well as two atomic cannons belonging to a 7th Army unit.
 For a 15 year old there was much direct and indirect learning about weapons and formations as well as deployments.

 One year later, the family would relocate to Kaiserslautern, Germany where my father would assume duties as the commander of the 112th Service Center Headquarters and Pulaski Barracks.
 I would finish my high school career at Kaiserslautern American High School and work as an Army non-appropriated fund hourly employee at the Rod & Gun Club in Vogelweh, a tips only bag boy at the commissary in Vogelweh and as an hourly employee at the Eselfuerth Post Exchange Regional Bakery on the ovens.